Developer Hit with £165,000 Fine for Fire Safety Failings – Are You at Risk?

 A recent case in Preston saw a property developer handed a £165,000 fine after serious fire safety oversights during a warehouse conversion project.
 The enforcement action sends a clear message: failing to prioritise fire protection during refurbishment works can carry significant legal and financial consequences.

-Despite warnings from fire officers and the Health and Safety Executive, the developer continued work with no fire alarms, no evacuation plan, and dangerously compromised compartmentation.
+Despite warnings from fire officers and the Health and Safety Executive, the developer continued work without fire alarms, an evacuation plan, or safe compartmentation.
 It’s a cautionary tale for anyone managing a commercial property, planning refurbishment works, or converting spaces for new use.
 So, what exactly went wrong?
 And more importantly, how can you stay compliant and protect both your people and your property?

 What Happened in Preston?